 Every year, in the winter months, people die on the streets of our city because of a lack of shelter.
 Once again, this year we are partnering with thirteen other churches across Brighton & Hove to provide a Night Shelter and make a difference this winter.

-So, for nine Sunday evenings, starting on Sunday 25th January, Holland Road will be hosting the Night Shelter in the church hall.
-The Night Shelter will provide food and accommodation for up to 11 men and 4 women who would otherwise be sleeping rough.
+So, for nine Sunday evenings, starting on Sunday 21st January, Holland Road will be hosting the Night Shelter in the church hall.
+The Night Shelter will provide food and accommodation for several men and women who would otherwise be sleeping rough.